 The Newbie’s Basics to Growing a Beard

 So you’ve decided to grow a beard.
-You’re not quite sure for how long, the style you’ll be aiming for or even what if you’re going to turn into a lifestyle choice.
-Don’t stress…following a basic beard regime will help you make those choices and it’ll definitely make all the difference to your experience of growing a beard!
+You’re not quite sure for how long, the style you’ll be aiming for or even what if you’re going to turn it into a lifestyle choice.
+Don’t stress, following a basic beard regime will help you make those choices and it’ll definitely make all the difference to your experience of growing a beard!

 An absolute must venturing into this new hairy world is beard oil.
 Simply put, new growth can be an itchy experience, and many a man has opted to just shave it all off to stop the madness of the itch, but what these men didn’t know – and didn’t use – was beard oil!
 Our beard oil is created specifically to stop the itch.
 On top of that, but equally important, these specifically chosen oils stimulate hair growth, strengthens your hair and prevents hair breakage, moisturises your skin and hair and so much more!
 Apply a few drops after in the morning and night, preferably after a shower to encourage absorption of the oils.
 You’ll notice the difference in days!

 Having now past the itch-phase of beard growth, just let your beard grow.
 It’s recommended, but not essential, that you let your beard do its own thing and avoid trimming for the first 2 – 3 months.
 This will allow you to see how your beard grows.
-However, just because you’re growing a beard doesn’t mean you should look like a cave man so trim off any random, rogue hairs with a good quality pair of hair scissors and a wide tooth comb.
-Don’t forget to keep you cheek and neck line neat – this can be pretty tricky for a newbie so please go to our “Trimming tips and Tricks and Styling” section below.
+However, just because you’re growing a beard doesn’t mean you should look like a caveman so trim off any random, rogue hairs with a good quality pair of hair scissors and a wide tooth comb.
+Don’t forget to keep your cheek and neckline neat – this can be pretty tricky for a newbie so please go to our “Trimming Tips and Tricks and Styling” sections below.

 Head over to our Bearding Products page, click on individual items for more product info and how to’s.

 Anything we haven’t covered in this section?
-Pahlease contact us and we’d be happy to assist….
+Please contact us and we’d be happy to assist!

 Trimming tips tricks and styling

 While facial hair may be a product of natural processes, beards won’t take a healthy shape without a little help.
-Trimming, shaping, fading, cleaning, combing, and conditioning is all part of the game and changes depending on what style you want and type of facial hair you were born with.
-There’s no one correct way to have a beard, so we included opinions on what guys should be doing to grow, maintain, and care for the most popular styles of facial hair.
+Trimming, shaping, fading, cleaning, combing, and conditioning are all part of the game and change depending on the style you’re hoping to achieve and the type of facial hair you were born with.
+There’s no one correct way to have a beard, so we’ve included opinions on what guys should be doing to grow, maintain, and care for the most popular styles of facial hair.

 Growing a full beard doesn’t mean that you need to have the look of a wild man, especially if you’re working in the corporate world or if you’re trying to convince your lady friend that beards can be sexy, so be sure to have a good quality trimming pack to maintain your beard and moustache.

 Scissors or trimmer?
-Scissors are ideal for a quick trim, cutting those random rogue hairs but for a more detailed and precise trimming, a beard trimmer is best.
-Do bear in mind though, if you haven’t used either and/or you don’t possess the steady hand of a neuro-surgeon, you might want to pop in at your local barbershop for the first few trims, and hopefully you’ll pick up a few handy tips on how to go about this.
+Scissors are ideal for a quick trim, cutting those random rogue hairs but for more detailed and precise trimming, a beard trimmer is best.
+Do bear in mind though, if you haven’t used either and/or you don’t possess the steady hand of a neurosurgeon, you might want to pop in at your local barbershop for the first few trims, and hopefully, you’ll pick up a few handy tips on how to go about this.

 Don’t follow your jaw line.
-Many first timers think this is the way to go and they end up losing half of their beard in the process, not to mention it looks anywhere from super odd to having a double chin.
+Many first-timers think this is the way to go and they end up losing half of their beard in the process, not to mention it can look anywhere from super odd to having a double chin.
 What you want to aim for is the line where your head meets the neck, which on most guys lands about 25mm above their Adam’s apple.
 Use that as a measuring point and carefully shave away any hair below that line.

 With the cheek line try to go with your natural line and only trim off the one or two stragglers that are outside that line.

-When trimming the moustache, I recommend you use a pair of scissors over clippers.
+When trimming the moustache, we recommend you use a pair of scissors over clippers.
 This will give you a little more control and only cuts a few hairs at a time.

-Short to medium length beards or growth, a wooden comb and a beard balm is enough.
+For short to medium length beards or growth, a wooden comb and a beard balm are enough.
 Simply apply the beard balm, comb and style as you wish.